 The UEFA European championship popularly known as the "Euro" is a national football competition between European Countries.
 Euros take place in different European countries every four years.
 Nine different nations have won the tournament.
-Germany and Spain hold an edge over others with three titles.
-France has two titles to their name.
-Portugal, Italy, Netherlands, Denmark, Soviet Union, Czechoslovakia and Greece have one title each.
+Spain now holds an edge over others with four titles.
 Spain is the only nation to win two consecutive titles (2008, 2012).
+Germany has won three while France have two titles to their name.
+Portugal, Italy, Netherlands, Denmark, Soviet Union, Czechoslovakia, and Greece have one title each.
 We will focus on the list of Euro cup winners in the past 20 years starting from the year 2000.

 Euro 2004 (Winner: Greece)